HCloward/syniti-hugo/content/Integrate/Use_Cases/ConfigureProcessTemplateLoopsBAPI.md

 read from/written to respectively

-**NOTE**: Refer to [View and Configure Field Mappings for a Process based on a BAPI](ViewandConfigureFieldMappingsBAPI.htm) for more information.
+**NOTE**: Refer to [View and Configure Field Mappings for a Process based on a BAPI](ViewandConfigureFieldMappingsBAPI) for more information.

 Configure the relationships for the all of the loops

-**NOTE**: Refer to [View and Configure Relationships for a Process Based on a BAPI](VwConfigureRlshipsProcBAPI.htm) for more information.
+**NOTE**: Refer to [View and Configure Relationships for a Process Based on a BAPI](VwConfigureRlshipsProcBAPI) for more information.

 Integrate adds a process template loop for each loop in the BAPI Definition.
 The loop contains the fields in the definition.